anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 These transport means may differ from, and are independent from, the ones used between the registrar-agent and the registrar.
 Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied in the data exchange between the pledge and the registrar.

-The registrar-agent provides the domain-registrar certificate (LDevID(Reg) certificate) to the pledge to be included into the "agent-provided-proximity-registrar-certificate" leaf of the PVR.
+The registrar-agent provides the domain-registrar certificate (registrar EE certificate) to the pledge to be included into the "agent-provided-proximity-registrar-certificate" leaf of the PVR.
 This enables the registrar to verify that it is the target registrar for handling the request.

 The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection establishment with the domain registrar.